About Diane Dempcy, LMHC

 Even when life isn’t that busy, it still feels overwhelming.

+Small things can set you off, leaving you wondering why your reactions feel so intense.
 Maybe you’ve been told you’re too sensitive, and part of you believes it.
-Most days, you move through life doing what needs to be done, but inside, you feel like you’re falling apart.
+On the outside, you’re getting through what needs to be done, but inside, it can feel like you’re falling apart.

 As a therapist in Seattle, clients turn to me when life feels too heavy to manage alone.